Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Preliminaries

-An allocation $X$ that maximizes $NSW(X)$ is Pareto-efficient, envy-free, and proportional (hence fair). \end{proposition} In addition to simultaneously ensuring PE, EF and Prop properties, the NSW maximizing solution can also be efficiently computed via the following convex program called the \emph{Eisenberg-Gale} program~\citep{eisenberg1961aggregation}, obtained by taking the logarithm of the Nash Social Welfare:
+In addition to simultaneously ensuring PE, EF and Prop properties, the NSW maximizing solution can also be efficiently computed via the following convex program called the \emph{Eisenberg-Gale} (EG) program~\citep{eisenberg1961aggregation}, obtained by taking the logarithm of the Nash Social Welfare:

-Important to note in our setting, is that the optimal fair allocation in hindsight, which solves \cref{eq:offline_nsw} with a given number of individuals of each type across all rounds $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$, does not depend on the round $t$.
+Important to note in our setting is that the optimal fair allocation in hindsight, which solves \cref{eq:offline_nsw} with a given number of individuals of each type across all rounds $(N_{t, \theta})_{t \in [T], \theta \in \Theta}$, does not depend on the round $t$.
 Indeed, any envy-free allocation can be formulated so $X_{t, \theta} = X_{t', \theta}$ (by setting $X_\theta = \frac{1}{t} \sum_t X_{t, \theta}$) and so we can instead consider the solution to:

 where we use $N_{\theta} = \sum_{t \in [T]} N_{t, \theta}$ to denote the total number of individuals across all rounds of type $\theta$.
 The fact that the optimal solution in hindsight does not depend on the round $t$ forms the basis for our algorithm \HopeGuardrail.